3tternp/sslscanner/README.md

 # sslscanner

-This project is totally forked from the link https://github.com/marketplace/actions/testssl-sh-scan and only local scanner is used here to scan SSL certificates on internal servers or network devices
+This project is totally forked from https://github.com/marketplace/actions/testssl-sh-scan and only local scanner is used here to scan SSL certificates on internal servers or network devices

 #usage